MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-subscribe-services.md

 ms.lastreviewed: 11/13/2018
 ---

-# Tutorial: Create and test a subscription with an offer
+# Tutorial: Create and test a subscription in Azure Stack

 This tutorial shows how to create a subscription containing an offer and then how to test it.
 For the test, you sign in to the Azure Stack user portal as a cloud admin, subscribe to the offer, and then create a virtual machine (VM).